tsdiokno/abl/content/tl/docs/nt/roma/roma-15.md

 ## Ang Mga Plano Sa Pag-Luwas Ni Pablo
 [#](# "Paul’s Travel Plans")

-[^22] Kaya ilang beses na akong napigilan mula sa pag-punta sa'yo.
+[^22] Kaya ilang beses na akong napigilan sa pag punta sa inyo.

 [^22]: That is why I have been prevented many times from coming to you.

-[^23] Pero nayon, wala na akong mga gagawin dito sa mga lugar na ito, at ilang taon ko na talaga kayong gustong puntahan.
+[^23] Pero ngayon, wala na akong mga gagawin sa mga lugar na ito, at ilang taon ko na talaga kayong gustong puntahan.

 [^23]: But now I no longer have any work to do in these regions, and I have strongly desired for many years to come to you

 [^24] tuwing lumuluwas ako sa Espanya.
-Dahil umaasa ako na makita kayo kapag dumaan ako at matulungan ninyo ako sa aking paglalakbay doon, pagkatapos ko muna kayong makasama ng sandali.
+Dahil umaasa ako na makikita ko kayo kapag dumaan ako at matutulungan ninyo ako sa aking paglalakbay doon, ngunit pagkatapos ko muna kayong makasama ng sandali.

 [^24]: whenever I travel to Spain.
 For I hope to see you when I pass through and to be assisted by you for my journey there, once I have first enjoyed your company for a while.